 He shoved the costume toward Brian Ed, who backed away.
 Merlijn held up ten fingers, then two.
 Ten, then two.
 ‘Midnight,’ he said.
 ‘Put these on and go to the wedding at midnight.
 For fun.
 Fun, Brian Ed.
 Remember fun?’

 Merlijn was gritting his teeth.
 The cape fell out of his hands onto the ground, and he made no move to pick it up.
 Brian Ed bent down to get it and saw that Merlijn’s left shoe no longer had a sole.
-Quickly.
-Quickly or the cone.
+He wanted his hut, to go there, to get away.
+But the cone would be waiting for him there, too.
 He took the mask and slipped it over his head and the feathers stuck to his lips.

-‘Just like that,’ said Merlijn, ‘you are the moon.’
+‘Just like that, you are the moon,’ said Merlijn.
 He rolled his neck around and shook his legs as if he’d just been released from a long confinement.
 ‘At midnight, go to the folk house.’

 Brian Ed shook his head.
-It might come gold.
-What sister said, the same old.
-If he didn’t try.
 ‘The folk house,’ he said.
 ‘I don’t know.’

 ‘Okay, let’s see,’ said Merlijn.
 ‘Near the memorial.’